oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 In such cases, you will have to follow [BYOC](https://github.com/oracle-samples/oci-data-science-ai-samples/blob/main/LLM/deploy-llm-byoc.md) approach.
 Check [here](https://github.com/oracle-samples/oci-data-science-ai-samples/blob/main/ai-quick-actions/ai-quick-actions-containers.md) for the supported containers by AI Quick Actions.

 Visit [vLLM supported models](https://docs.vllm.ai/en/latest/models/supported_models.html) to know what models are supported.
 If you are using Text Generation Inference, visit [TGI Support models page](https://huggingface.co/docs/text-generation-inference/en/supported_models)

 ### Capacity Issues

 You see a message "There is currently no capacity for the specified shape.
 Choose a different shape or region".
-This happens because currently all the instances of the selected shape are in use in that region.
+This happens because there currently all the instances of the selected shape are in use in that region.
 This is different from the limits.

 The shapes are provisioned from a common pool by default.
 You could create a capacity reservation for more predictable availability of the shape.
 More information [here](https://docs.oracle.com/en-us/iaas/data-science/using/gpu-using.htm#gpu-use-reserve)

-### Chat payload is not working
+### Chat payload is Not Working
 TODO

-### Image Payload not working
+### Image Payload is Not Working
 TODO

-### Prompt completion payload is not working
+### Prompt Completion Payload is Not Working
 TODO

-# Authorization Issues

-Authorization issues arise due to missing policy.
-Please refer to [policy document](https://github.com/oracle-samples/oci-data-science-ai-samples/blob/main/ai-quick-actions/policies/README.md) to setup policies.
-We strongly encourage using ORM option mentioned in the policy document.

-**Note**: `<Your dynamic group>` in the policy below has to be replaced with dynamic group that you defined while using the ORM stack.

-If you see authorization issues after setting up the policies here are possible cases -
-1. The dynamic group definition used while setting up ORM stack identifies the notebook from where AI quick actions is being used.
-The notebook session has to be in the same compartment as the one defined by the dynamic group.
-2. If the UI is not able to list the buckets or fetch namespace you maybe missing following policy -
-    ```
-    Allow dynamic-group <Your dynamic group> to read buckets in compartment <your-compartment-name>
-    Allow dynamic-group <Your dynamic group> to read objectstorage-namespaces in compartment <your-compartment-name>
-    ```
-3. While registering the model, AI Quick Actions is not able to reach the object storage location specified -
-    ```
-    Allow dynamic-group <Your dynamic group> to manage object-family in compartment <your-compartment-name> where any {target.bucket.name='<your-bucket-name>'}
-    ```
-4. While registering the model, AI Quick Actions is not able to create model in model catalog -
-    ```
-    Allow dynamic-group <Your dynamic group> to manage data-science-models in compartment <your-compartment-name>
-    ```
-5. Unable to fetch model details for fine tuned models -
-    ```
-    Allow dynamic-group <Your dynamic group> to manage data-science-models in compartment <your-compartment-name>
-    ```
-6. Unable to create a model version set or not able to fetch model version set information during fine tuning or evaluation step -
-    ```
-    Allow dynamic-group <Your dynamic group> to manage data-science-modelversionsets in compartment <your-compartment-name>
-    ```
-7. Unable to fetch resource limits information where you select shape -
-    ```
-    Allow dynamic-group <Your dynamic group> to read resource-availability in compartment <your-compartment-name>
-    ```
-8. The dropdown for log group or log does not show anything and gives authorization error -
-    ```
-    Allow dynamic-group <Your dynamic group> to use logging-family in compartment <your-compartment-name>
-    ```
-9. Unable to list any VCN or subnet while creating Fine Tuning job or Evaluation Job -
-    ```
-    Allow dynamic-group <Your dynamic group> to use virtual-network-family in compartment <your-compartment-name>
-    ```
-10. Authorization error related to listing, creating or managing model deployments -
-    ```
-    Allow dynamic-group <Your dynamic group> to manage data-science-model-deployments in compartment <your-compartment-name>
-    ```
-11. Allowing AI Quick Actions to use defined tags -
-    ```
-    Allow dynamic-group <Your dynamic group> to use tag-namespaces in tenancy
-    ```
-12. Unable to create finetuning or evaluation jobs - create_job
-    ```
-    Allow dynamic-group <Your dynamic group> to manage data-science-jobs in compartment <your-compartment-name>
-    Allow dynamic-group <Your dynamic group> to manage data-science-job-runs in compartment <your-compartment-name>
-    ```